Kati Jo Spisak: Washington Freedom

 During the restructuring of the W-League into the new Women's Professional Soccer as the top flight women's league, the Washington Freedom officially drafted Spisak.

 Saint Louis and Boston

 Ahead of the 2010 season, Spisak joined Saint Louis Athletica, competing with Hope Solo.
 Athletica would fold mid-way during the season, releasing all rostered players as free agents.

 After Athletica folded, Spisak joined Boston Breakers.

 International

 Spisak was named to the United States U-21 team that competed and won the 2004 Nordic Cup.

 Managing career

-Washington Spirit

 Ahead of the 2014 season, Spisak would return to Washington as an assistant coach for the Washington Spirit, supporting Mark Parsons.

 She also worked as head coach of the Washington Spirit Reserves and guided the team to their first W-League Title in 2015.